School-of-the-Ancients/sota-beta/README.md

 ### Immersive Worlds & Artifacts

 - **Environment control** &mdash; Ask the Operator to change the scenery (e.g., "Take me to the Roman Forum") and the background updates instantly.
-- **Generated artifacts** &mdash; Request images or diagrams (e.g., "Show me a sketch of your flying machine") and the mentor will display bespoke visuals.
+- **Generated artifacts** &mdash; Request images or diagrams (e.g., "Show me a sketch of your flying machine", "Operator, show me leoarndo's flying machine") and the mentor will display bespoke visuals.
-- **Ambient soundscapes** &mdash; Persona ambience tags pair each mentor with mood-setting audio beds for deeper immersion.
+- **Ambient soundscapes** &mdash; Persona ambience tags pair each mentor with mood-setting audio for deeper immersion.

 ### Quest-Driven Learning